 - 1. Grasp the club and place it behind your back so it rests over your elbows. - 2.
 Stand up straight with your head up and chest out and your feet shoulder width apart. - 3.
 Slowly begin to rotate your hips to the right until you feel a stretch. - 4.
 Hold the stretch for a 2 to 3 seconds, then slowly return to the starting position.
-Make sure to keep your toes on the ground while rotating. - 5.
-Repeat the exercise to the left. - 6.
-Continue this sequence 10 to 15 times.
+Make sure to keep your toes on the ground while rotating.

+5. Repeat the exercise to the left.